0x01sudipta/dvwa-docker-auto-configure/README.md

 # When to use:

-To edit /etc/php/7.0/apache2/php.ini or /var/www/html/config/php.ini and make necessery changes.
+To edit /etc/php/7.0/apache2/php.ini or /var/www/html/config/php.ini and make necessery changes (allow_url_fopen = On and allow_url_include = On).

 and